 Markers generally mark one question of a student's response, or a group of questions totalling around 10 to 15 marks.
-Markers work in small groups under the supervision of a senior marker.
-Each marking operation is managed by a Supervisor of Marking (SOM).
+Markers are assigned to a small team of markers under the supervision of a Senior Marker.
+A Supervisor of Marking (SOM) manages each marking operation.

 Support for teachers and their school

 Schools wishing to have teachers participate in the RRMP will need to organise the necessary casual relief and will be responsible for any associated costs if teachers are required at briefing sessions.

 NESA will not cover casual relief of briefing sessions that are attended after school hours.

 The NSW Department of Education will provide funding totalling $2000 for each NSW Department of Education participant to their respective school to use flexibly to cover the costs associated with attending the briefing sessions (ie: accommodation, travel and/or casual relief).

 Applicants should have recent teaching experience in the subject (within the last three years) teaching Year 12 students.
 Applicants with no or limited previous marking experience are eligible to apply under the RRMP.
 Retired teachers and principals are not eligible to apply.

 1. Total number of years teaching the course - As a general guide, three years' experience teaching the course at HSC level is regarded as a minimum requirement for appointment as a HSC marker.

 2. Recent experience teaching the course to Year 12 students - Successful applicants must have recent (within the last 3 years) experience teaching the course and preference will be given to those teaching the course in the current year of marking.

 3. Part-time and casual teachers - Applicants must provide details in relation to their teaching load (including the number of days/hours per week, teaching blocks).